Nextcloud Performance Tuning: PHP, Redis, and Database Optimization

-Just a quick guide how I do install Nextcloud.
-This is Nextcloud 25.0.1 with PHP 8.1 on Debian Bullseye with Redis, APCu and MariaDB.
+Just a quick guide on how I install Nextcloud.
+This covers Nextcloud 25.0.1 with PHP 8.1 on Debian Bullseye, optimized with Redis, APCu, and MariaDB.

-I am a fan of https://deb.sury.org/ hence I’ll install those repo’s first.
-Please check that Site for Debian – you’ll find a README.txt which contains all the required commands.
+I am a fan of the repositories at https://deb.sury.org/, hence I’ll install those repos first.
+Please check that site for Debian—you’ll find a README.txt which contains all the required commands.

-Next make sure your system is up2date using
+Next, make sure your system is up-to-date using:

 apt-get update